rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## ArrayFieldTemplate

-React component used to customize how alls arrays are rendered on the form.
+React component used to customize how all arrays are rendered on the form.
 See [Custom Templates](../advanced-customization/custom-templates.md) for more information.

 ## autoComplete